UsmanAshfaq14/CloudResourceOptimizer-AI-LLM-Advance/README.md

 ## Variations and Test Flows

-### Flow 1: Basic Greeting, Template Request, and CSV Data Submission
+### Flow 1: Basic Greeting and Template Request (CSV Data)
 - **User Action:**
   The user greets with "Hi".
 - **Assistant Response:**
-  The system responds: "Would you like a template for the data input?"
+  "Would you like a template for the data input?"
 - **User Action:**
   The user agrees and requests the template.
 - **Assistant Response:**
-  The system provides CSV and JSON template examples.
+  Provides CSV and JSON template examples.
 - **User Action:**
   The user submits CSV data containing 6 application records.
 - **Assistant Response:**
-  The system validates the data and returns a detailed validation report.
-It then proceeds to perform step-by-step calculations for each application and finally issues a recommendation on whether to adjust the resource allocation.
+  Validates the data, produces a Data Validation Report, and then processes the data to provide a detailed transformation report with calculations for each application.
-- **Result:**
+- **Feedback:**
-  Detailed calculations (using LaTeX formulas) and final recommendations are provided for each application, indicating which cases require adjustment.
+  The analysis is rated positively.

-### Flow 2: Direct Data Submission Without Template Request (CSV)
+### Flow 2: Direct Data Submission Without Template Request (CSV Data)
 - **User Action:**
   The user declines the template and provides CSV data directly.
 - **Assistant Response:**
-  The system validates the submitted data and returns a validation report, then, upon confirmation, performs a detailed analysis with step-by-step calculations and final recommendations.
+  Validates the CSV data and returns a Data Validation Report.
+After confirmation, the system processes the data and outputs detailed calculations and final recommendations.
-- **Result:**
+- **Feedback:**
-  The system demonstrates its capability to process data quickly, delivering a clear report on resource utilization and capacity margins.
+  The report is clear and concise, resulting in a positive user rating.

-### Flow 3: Error Handling with Invalid Values (CSV Format)
+### Flow 3: Error Handling with Invalid Values (CSV Data)
 - **User Action:**
-  The user submits CSV data containing an invalid value (e.g., a negative value for `max_capacity` in one row).
+  The user submits CSV data with an invalid value (e.g., a negative `max_capacity` in one record).
 - **Assistant Response:**
-  The system detects the error and returns a complete validation report highlighting the issue:
+  The system detects the error and returns a comprehensive Data Validation Report highlighting:
   ```markdown
   # Data Validation Report
   ## Data Structure Check:
   - Number of applications: 6
   - Number of fields per record: 6

   ## Required Fields Check:
   - application_id: present
   - current_resources: valid